-Placing newspaper or old clothing between the rows of houses is helpful.
+Placing newspapers or old clothing between the rows of houses is helpful.
 A piece of sturdy cardboard can be placed on top to protect the tops of the houses too!

 b) Under-the-bed storage

-Ornament boxes are similar to the plastic storage bins, however, they tend to be flatter and wider.
+Ornament boxes are similar to plastic storage bins, however, they tend to be flatter and wider.

-It is an ideal way to store village houses, so they don’t take too much space!
+It is an ideal way to store village houses, so they don’t take up too much space!

 c) Another idea is to use shoe storage boxes.
 These are great to keep your Christmas village houses because they are sturdy, stackable, and clear, so you can see what’s inside.